Posts Tagged ‘Halloween’

 October 26th, 1990.
 Hallow-Con New York City

 Browsing a book vendor while waiting for the auditorium to open, a blue cover caught George’s eye.
 The Frankenstein Monster lurked on the front of the book, as did Lon Chaney’s Wolfman.
-Flipping through its pages, George remembered reading this book as a kid; titled Movie Monsters by Alan Ormsby.
-His sister got him that book for his birthday when they first moved out east.
-Back then his sister introduced him to a few scary books.
+Flipping through its pages, George remembered reading this book as a kid.
+Movie Monsters by Alan Ormsby was a gift his sister got him for his birthday when they first moved out east.
+Back then, his sister introduced him to a few scary books.
 He tried returning the favor, offering her some Spiderman comics, but she didn’t care for them.

 Placing the old book back on the table, he noticed a few movie novelizations and spin-off books.
 A Halloween novel caught his eye.
 It wasn’t an adaptation of any of the movies though.
 The title read, “Halloween: The Return of Michael Myers.” by Nicholas Grabowsky.
 This book brought back memories of film school, where he borrowed this book from Dan.
 George recalled those early days in the student dormitory arguing about the novel, which was an original story where both Michael Myers and Dr. Gavin survived the explosion at the end of Halloween II.
-In the novel, Myers awakens from a ten-year coma to wreak havoc on Haddonfield, and Dr. Gavin returns to again save Laurie Strode, who now has a daughter.
+In the novel, Myers awakens from a ten-year coma to wreak more havoc on Haddonfield, and Dr. Gavin returns to again save Laurie Strode, who now has a daughter.
 George thought this would have been a much better movie than what the fourth Halloween movie turned out to be, especially with that incredible twist ending.
 Myers is legitimately blown up in the climax, but the novel ends with Laurie Strode getting killed by her now psychotic eight-year-old daughter, who has inherited her uncle’s madness.
-Dan wasn’t as sold on the book, being a fan of Carpenter’s vision for the franchise which involved moving past Michael Meyers.
+Dan wasn’t as sold on the book, being a fan where Carpenter’s took the franchise, moving past Michael Meyers and becoming an anthology series.
 That disagreement didn’t matter anymore now.
-Looking down at the book, he realized today was the first time in a while that he’d thought about his film school days.
+Looking down at the book, he realized today was the first time in a while that he’d thought about his time at film school.

 Then George spotted a novel he’d recognized.
 He’d read American Gothic as a teenager.
 It was about this guy named H. H. Holmes who had a literal torture chamber in his house.
 Even cooler to George, was it was based on real incidents.
 Dr. Holmes Murder Castle was a factual account of the real-life case by the same author of American Gothic, the same author he was going to meet tonight.
 He hadn’t read the factual account and decided to buy both books.
-After paying and putting both books in his bag, he went into the now open auditorium.
+After paying and placing the purchases in his bag, he went into the now open auditorium.

 The topic of tonight’s special presentation was the history of the horror film, presented by the man George sought to meet, Robert Bloch.
 George was growing to like this author’s work, but initially wondered why Bloch was presenting on this topic, since he had little if anything to do with horror movies.
 As the author was introduced, George now realized, per the MC’s introduction, that Bloch wrote television episodes for scary shows George liked, such as Monsters, Tales of the Unexpected, and Darkroom.
 Not only that, but he also wrote episodes of the original Star Trek, Night Gallery, and the Man from U.N.C.L.E.
 The MC joked that Robert Bloch had the heart of a young boy, which he keeps in a jar on his desk.
 This elicited laughter from the audience and Robert Bloch took the stage.